Claim Emergencies

 File a Police Report

 Motor accidents must be reported to the police.
-This is a policy requirement.
-Obtain the police case reference number and a copy of the police report
+Obtain the police case reference number and a copy of the police report.

 Warranty Repairs

-If your car is under warranty, confirm with your insurer that your chosen repair shop won't void the warranty.
+If your car is under warranty, confirm with your insurer that your chosen repair shop will not void the warranty.

 Arrange Towing and Assessment

 Non-Drivable Vehicles: Contact us to arrange towing to an approved repair center for assessment and repairs (unless the vehicle is beyond economical repair).
-If our office is closed, arrange for towing to the nearest approved and reputable repairer and keep all receipts, invoices etc.
+If our office is closed, arrange for towing to the nearest approved and reputable repairer and keep all receipts and invoices.

 Drivable Vehicles: Chadwicks will schedule an assessment and repairs at an approved repair center or repairer.
-If the vehicle is a write off (beyond economical repair), the vehicle will be towed to place nominated by the insurer
+If the vehicle is a write off (beyond economical repair), the vehicle will be towed to a place nominated by the insurer.

 Insurance Claim Process